Send-Tribute/tribute-dashboard/README.md

-Getting set up
+## Getting setup

-clone repo
+1. clone repo
-run `yarn` or `npm install` for dependencies run `yarn start` to start the application dashboard and widget should be at localhost:1234/dashboard.html and localhost:1234/widget.html respectively
+2. run `yarn` or `npm install` for dependencies
+3. run `yarn start` to start the application
+4. dashboard and widget should be at localhost:1234/dashboard.html and localhost:1234/widget.html respectively